 There is a lot missing in that narrative.
 The first is that nearly every local government in the United States is currently defaulting on their obligations.
 Local governments make all kinds of promises—to properly maintain infrastructure, to adequately fund pensions, to staff police and fire departments—that they are failing to keep.

-Unlike a debt default, these soft defaults are explained away as public policy choices.
-This ignores the connection between the capacity to pay debts and the capacity to keep other promises.
+This kind of rationalization ignores that our capacity to pay debts and our capacity to keep other promises are connected.
 Both rely on local government tapping into the wealth of the community.
 Whatever combination of property, sales, and income tax is used, there must be capacity there to pay.
 You can’t tax what’s not there.
 As public obligations grow, private wealth within the community must keep pace.
 Yet our accounting rules and practices completely ignore this reality.

 When a community builds a new road, that piece of infrastructure comes with a future obligation for maintenance.
 Local officials can estimate, with a good degree of precision, when that obligation will come due and roughly how much it will cost.
 In normal accounting terminology, that would be considered a future liability.
 In the magical world of municipal accounting, however, that road is labeled an asset.